Banque SYZ: History

-In July 2014, Bank Syz was ranked best Swiss bank in terms of soundness in the annual ranking of the world’s largest banks (Top 1000 World Banks 2014), drawn up by the British magazine The Banker, a member of the Financial Times Group.
+In July 2014, Bank Syz was ranked best Swiss bank in terms of soundness in the annual ranking of the world's largest banks (Top 1000 World Banks 2014), drawn up by the British magazine The Banker, a member of the Financial Times Group.
 The banks’ soundness was measured by the Capital/Asset ratio (basic equity capital and reserves divided by assets).

 In October 2014, Bank Syz was voted Best Private Banking Boutique by the jury of the Global Private Banking Awards 2014 organized by the British magazines Professional Wealth Management (PWM) and The Banker, two publications in the Financial Times group.

 In July 2015, Syz acquired the Royal Bank of Canada's Swiss branch.

-In November 2016, Bank Syz was voted for the third year in a row Best Private Banking Boutique by the jury of the Global Private Banking Awards 2016 organized by the British magazines Professional Wealth Management (PWM) and The Banker, two publications in the Financial Times group.
+In November 2016, Bank Syz was voted for the third year in a row Best Private Banking Boutique by the jury of the Global Private Banking Awards 2016 organized by Professional Wealth Management (PWM) and The Banker.

 In February 2017, Bank Syz was voted “Best Private Bank – Investment Management Platform” at WealthBriefing Swiss Awards 2017.

 In September 2017, Syz Asset Management opened a branch in Madrid.

 In June 2020, Bank Syz opened a representative office in Istanbul.

 In 2015, Bank Syz opened a representative office in Johannesburg.

 In December 2021, Bank Syz acquired Zurich-based Independent Asset Management company BHA Partners AG.

 In 2022, all three members of the Syz family (Eric, Marc, Nicolas) received personal awards for outstanding achievements in their field, and for successfully reorienting the business towards a greater focus on private banking and private banking and private markets, away from the traditional asset management that they were known for.